Amazon Elastic Compute Cloud ( Amazon EC2 )

 - Terminate – instance performs a normal shutdown and gets deleted.
 You won’t be able to restart an instance once you terminate it.
 The root device volume is deleted by default, but any attached EBS volumes are preserved by default.
 Data in instance store volumes are deleted.

-- To prevent accidental termination, disable instance termination.
+- To prevent accidental termination, enable termination protection.

 Root Device Volumes